Football Is Only the Latest Triumph for Blind USC Long Snapper Jake Olson

 Last fall, in the middle of USC's thrilling second half of the season that led to a Rose Bowl victory over Penn State, Hennes and Olson watched the Chicago Cubs' postseason run together.

-Hennes grew up outside of Chicago, and his father and his father's father are longtime, insufferable Cubs fans.
+Hennes was born outside of Chicago, and his father and his father's father are longtime, insufferable Cubs fans.
 When the unthinkable happened, when the Cubs won the World Series, there was no way it would be surpassed by anything ever again.

 Until it was.